Minimising surface-code failures using a color-code decoder: Preliminaries

 We define the surface code on a two-dimensional square lattice with boundaries, see Fig.~\ref{fig:surface_code}~\cite{kitaev2003fault, dennis2002topological}.
 A single physical qubit is supported on each edge $e$ of the lattice.
 The stabilizer group of the surface code is generated by vertex operators and face operators, denoted $A_v$ and $B_f$, respectively.
 A vertex operator is defined at each site $v$ of the lattice, acting on the qubits located on the incident edges $E_v$ on the vertex, such that $A_v = \Pi_{e\in E_v} X_e$.
 Similarly, we define an operator $B_f = \Pi_{e\in E_f} Z_e$ on each face $f$ of the lattice, where the set $E_f$ of edges is adjacent to the face $f$.
 On this planar variant of the surface code, the product of $Z$ ($X$) stabilizer operators creates a smooth (rough) boundary at the top and bottom (left and right) of the lattice.
 A string of Pauli operators terminating at the rough (smooth) boundaries generate logical $Z$ ($X$) operations on this encoded qubit, as shown in Fig.~\ref{fig:surface_code}., see Refs.~\cite{bravyi1998quantum, dennis2002topological} for details.

 In this work, we propose and implement a matching decoder to correct for the surface code undergoing an independent and identically distributed depolarising noise model.
 This error model is such that each qubit experiences either a Pauli-$X$, -$Y$, or -$Z$ error with probability $p/3$, or no error with probability $(1-p)$.
-We indicate their corresponding syndromes in Fig.~\ref{fig:surface_code}.
+We indicate examples of these single-qubit errors and their corresponding syndromes in Fig.~\ref{fig:surface_code}.